-There are many parents who come home after a long day at work clueless about what to cook for dinner.
-There is now a virtual cookbook that will give parents some new, and hopefully inspiring, recipes.
-Dinner Mumspiration, a Facebook group started in January, is the brainchild of Myriam Cummings.
+During this time of social isolation, many families are cooking more together and looking for inspiration.
+There is a virtual cookbook that will give parents some new, and hopefully inspiring, recipes.
+Mumspiration Food, a Facebook group started in 2016, is the brainchild of Myriam Porrazzo.
 The group has a mouthwatering collection of recipes with links, pictures and meal-planning tips.

 The one pot Kielbasa pasta made from smoked Polish sausage, diced tomatoes, heavy cream, sharp cheddar and green onion looks very tasty.
 Cuisines include Italian, Greek and North Africa.
 Members can also search for recipes based on ingredients.
 There are some posts about food presentation such as a mother with her daughter cooking two eggs shaped like bunny ears.

 The most popular concoctions are crock-pot meals, homemade pizza and stir-fries as well as Asian-inspired meals.
 Simple meal platters with finger foods, such as cold cuts, fresh bread, pâté, cheese and vegetables, cakes, and decadent desserts are also popular.
 Parents of picky eaters can find recipes with hidden vegetables and there are suggestions for make-ahead meals and advice on meal planning.